Submissions and other requests must be made using these forms. Please read the notes below first.

 When you make a replacement the new version only appears at the bottom section of the main category listings and is not given any new prominence.
 This is to discourage people who have a misguided belief that they can get more attention by submitting replacements.
 People searching in Google are just as likely to find an old version as the newest replacement at least until the Google index has updated.
 This is outside our control.
 To avoid these problems we advise you to try to submit finished papers to begin with.

 Papers with the same title as a previous submission by the same authors, or very similar in title, abstract or content, may be treated as replacements.
+If we make a mistake let us know and we will look at it again.

 When a paper is replaced we will normally keep copies of earlier versions online as a record.
 If you wish any earlier versions to be removed for any reason please uae thw removal form.